Thomas Davis GAA

-A further grant of €200,000 was announced in April 2007.

 History

 The club was formed in 1888 and for many years played their football in the Old Bawn area of Tallaght.
-In the early 1960s they moved their playing pitch to the Belgard Road and then on to what was known as the Grave Yard pitch behind the Grave Yard in Tallaght Village.
+In the early 1960s, they moved their playing pitch to the Belgard Road and then on to what was known as the Grave Yard pitch behind the Grave Yard in Tallaght Village.

 Hugh Kelly played for Dublin in 1930.
-Other famous Davis players to wear the county jerseys were Paul Curran, Dave Foran and Martin Noctor who won an all Ireland and Leinster medal.
-In ladies football Siobhán McGrath has won 2 All Star Awards and an All-Ireland medal.
+Other Davis players to play at inter-county level were Paul Curran, Dave Foran and Martin Noctor who won an All Ireland and Leinster medal.
+In Ladies' Gaelic football, Siobhán McGrath has won two All Star Awards and an All-Ireland medal.

-Thomas Davis have won the Dublin Senior Football Championship on three occasions in 1989, 1990, 1991, going on to win the Leinster Senior Club Football Championship twice, on both occasions after epic matches against Wicklow champions, Baltinglass.
+Thomas Davis have won the Dublin Senior Football Championship on three occasions in 1989, 1990 and 1991.
+The club went on to win the Leinster Senior Club Football Championship twice (in 1990 and 1991), on both occasions after defeating the then Wicklow champions, Baltinglass.
 The club also won the Dublin Under 21 Football Championship in 1992, beating Fingallians, 1–7 to 0–8.

 Thomas Davis won the Dublin Senior Hurling Championship once, in 1913.

-More recently, Thomas Davis faced Round Towers in the 2006 final of the Dublin AFL Division 1 and won by a scoreline of 0–10 to 0-07.
-Shane Smith played a prominent role, scoring a prolific 0-08 points in the game which denied Round Towers their first ever league title.
+In 2006, Thomas Davis faced Round Towers in the final of the Dublin AFL Division 1 and won by a scoreline of 0–10 to 0-07.
+Shane Smith played a prominent role in this final, scoring 8 points in a game which denied Round Towers their first ever league title.

 In 2007, Davis won the John Humphrey Memorial Cup by beating Lucan Sarsfields in the final.